nikolageorgiev2000/proto_ngeo/content/_index.md

 title: Home
 ---

 Howdy.
 I'm Nikola.
-This is my website.
+This is my personal website, and it grows alongside my collection of interlinked notes.